wanqian-chen/Project4-Wanqian/README.md

 ## Description

-This is a project aming to build a CLI tool for data engineering with AWS Athena.
+This is a project aiming to build a CLI tool for data engineering with AWS Athena.
 The dataset is information of NBA players from 1996 to 2021 season.

 ## Steps